ansys/actions/doc/source/migrations/doc_changelog_setup.rst

 |

-4. Update ``.github/workflows/label.yml`` to use the changelog action.
+4. Update the ``.github/workflows/label.yml`` file to use the changelog action.

-Change the ``pull_request`` trigger at the top of the preceding ``.yml`` file, so it lists the pull request actions that cause the workflows to run.
+Change the ``pull_request`` trigger at the top of the preceding ``.yml`` file so that it lists the pull request actions that cause the workflows to run:

 .. code:: yaml